Spam Complaints

 - Preserve the distinction between Mailrith, an email delivery service, DNS, and inbox providers when explaining fixes.

-- When a user is running a free tool, pair the tool result with the relevant issue or step section from this guide.
+- When a user is running a Mailrith free tool, pair that specific free-tool result with the relevant issue or step section from this guide.

 ### Spam Complaints

 Complaints are not only a content problem.
 They can also be a promise problem.
-If a person signed up for product updates and receives unrelated promotions every day, the email may feel like spam even if the design is clean.
+If a person signed up for product updates and receives unrelated promotions every day, the email may feel like spam even when the design is clean.

 - Review complaint patterns by subscriber source and campaign type.

-- A small number of complaints can matter on a large send, so do not ignore percentages.
+- A small number of complaints can matter on a large send, so do not ignore complaint percentages.

 - A sudden complaint spike after an import usually means the list source or permission was weak.